oscahui/ETL-project/README.md

 ## Data load

-Data are loaded to MongoDB due to the different structures of data.
+The data/results are loaded to MongoDB due to the different structures of data.
 The final output data is also saved in json/csv files for easier grading.